-&lt;sup>15 IDEA, 20 U.S.C. § 1400 et seq., consists of three parts: IDEA Part B includes requirements for formula grants to assist States in making available a free appropriate public education in the least restrictive environment to eligible children with disabilities in mandatory age ranges.
+22 IDEA, 20 U.S.C. § 1400 et seq., consists of three parts: IDEA Part B includes requirements for formula grants to assist States in making available a free appropriate public education in the least restrictive environment to eligible children with disabilities in mandatory age ranges.
 Entitlement to a free appropriate public education (FAPE) begins at a child's third birthday and could last until the 22nd birthday, depending on State law or practice.
 IDEA Part B consists of the Grants to States Program authorized by IDEA section 611(f) for children with disabilities aged three through 21 and the Preschool Grants Program authorized by IDEA section 619(g) for children with disabilities aged three through five.
 IDEA Part C consists of the Grants for Infants and Families Program authorized by IDEA section 643(c) for making formula grants to assist States in providing early intervention services to infants and toddlers from birth through age two and their families (and at the State's option beyond age three until the school year following the child's third, fourth, or fifth birthday).
-IDEA Part D sections 650 through 682 includes provisions for making disabilities, including children with disabilities who are English learners.
-In an Office of Special Education Programs (OSEP) question and answer document issued on September 28, 2020, OSEP reiterated the Department's long-standing position that under Part B of the IDEA, no matter what primary instructional delivery approach is chosen, SEAs, LEAs, and individualized education program (IEP) Teams remain responsible for ensuring that a free appropriate public education (FAPE) is provided to all children with disabilities.
-Regardless of whether an SEA has provided explicit guidance on using ESSER or GEER funds, SEAs and LEAs may use these funds to provide additional instruction and services to children with disabilities, often referred to as compensatory services, to address lost instructional time.
+IDEA Part D sections 650 through 682 includes provisions for making discretionary grants to support State personnel development, technical assistance and dissemination, technology, and parent-training and information centers.

+Teams remain responsible for ensuring that a free appropriate public education (FAPE)23 is provided to all children with disabilities.
+Regardless of whether an SEA has provided explicit guidance on using ESSER or GEER funds, SEAs and LEAs may use these funds to provide additional instruction and services to children with disabilities, often referred to as compensatory services,24 to address lost instructional time.
 A child's IEP Team would be required to make an individualized determination whether and to what extent compensatory services may be needed, consistent with applicable requirements, including to make up for any skills that may have been lost.
 See OSEP's questions and answers document issued on March 12, 2020.
-Similarly, States may use ESSER and GEER funds to make available early intervention services to those who were not provided such services consistent with a child's individualized family services plan (IFSP) as a result of disruptions in services due to the COVID-19 pandemic.
+Similarly, States may use ESSER and GEER funds to make available early intervention services to those who were not provided such services consistent with a child's individualized family services plan (IFSP) as a result of disruptions in services due to the COVID-19 pandemic.25